 A sultry cat-eye, pumped-up lashes, a kissable pout—even if your signature look is just a pinch of peach on your cheeks, getting dolled up is pretty fun.
+But what chemicals are lurking in your makeup?
 A little—or a lot—of makeup can really boost your confidence.

 Your body absorbs 60 percent of what you put on your epidermis, and your eyes—well, if you’ve ever accidentally gotten soap or shampoo in them, you know how sensitive they are.

 Take a look at the package of some of your favorite foundation, powder, eyeshadow, or lipstick and you may find some ingredients that are about as decipherable as Sanskrit.
 Some of these may be allergens, or even worse, toxic to your organ systems.
-Some are endocrine disrupters that interfere with hormone function, affecting growth, metabolism, fertility, immune system, and even behavior.
-And there may even be some possible carcinogens in there.
+Some are endocrine disrupters that interfere with hormone function, affecting growth, metabolism, fertility, immune system, and even behavior (2).
+And there may even be some possible carcinogens in there (3).
 Eek!

 Feeling a little betrayed by the beauty industry?
 Not to worry—you can arm yourself with some knowledge to help you to avoid some of the most harmful ingredients in cosmetics.
-Focusing on makeup and nail products, here’s a roundup of information from the Environmental Working Group, Environmental Protection Agency, and the FDA about which common types of chemicals are hazardous and why, what types of cosmetics they’re lurking in, and their aliases to look out for on ingredient lists.
+Focusing on chemical free makeup and nail products, here’s a roundup of information from the Environmental Working Group, Environmental Protection Agency, and the FDA about which common types of chemicals are hazardous and why, what types of cosmetics they’re lurking in, and their aliases to look out for on lists of ingredients in makeup.

 Found in: Nail polish; cosmetics with synthetic fragrances